exzhawk/disk_treemap/README.md

 **Analyze an ordinary computer**

 1. Run `disk-treemap <Paths to analyze>`

 1. After `listening 127.0.0.1:8000` appearing, open browser and navigate to http://127.0.0.1:8000 .

+**Analyze a Windows computer with Everything x64 installed**

+1. Make sure Everything x64 is running.

+1. Run `disk-treemap --everything <Paths to analyze>`

+1. After `listening 127.0.0.1:8000` appearing, open browser and navigate to http://127.0.0.1:8000 .